mahajanankit/Data_Analysis_with_Python/midterm/README.md

     [Here is Analysis1.csv](https://github.com/mahajanankit/mahajan_ankit/blob/master/midterm/Question%202/Analysis%201.csv)</br>

 Analysis 2: Problem: Find out the most interesting news in NYT articles.
-Used Archive Dataset</br>
+Used entire Archive Dataset</br>
     Steps:</br>
     1. Scan through each of the artciles in the json.</br>
     2. Extract title and abstract from it.</br>